AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

 .. py:attribute:: ImageBuf.pixels_valid

     Will be `True` if the file has already been read and the pixels are valid.
-(It is always `True` for writeable ImageBuf's.)
+(It is always `True` for writable ImageBuf's.)
 There should be few good reasons to access these, since the spec and pixels will be automatically be read when they are needed.